ujr/swtools/README.md

 individual tools and their restatement in C can be found in [doc/Tools.md](doc/Tools.md).
 Notes not directly related to the book or the tools are in [doc/Notes.md](doc/Notes.md).
+And for a mythical view on the seemingly simplest tool of all, read [The Unix and the Echo](doc/UnixEcho.md) by Doug McIlroy.

 ## Getting Started